faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### iOS Crash Report Binary Images section

-The crash report has a section enumerating all the binary images loaded by the process that crashed.
+The crash report has a section enumerating all the binary\index{file!binary} images loaded by the process that crashed.
 It is usually a long list.
 It highlights the fact that there are many supporting frameworks for our apps.
-Most frameworks are private frameworks.
+Most frameworks are private frameworks\index{software!private framework}.
 The iOS development kit might seem a huge set of APIs, but that is just the tip of the iceberg.

 Here is an example list, edited for ease of demonstration: